oliverleighthomas/oliverleighthomas.github.io/_posts/2023-06-11-6DOF-navmesh-week-3-dynamic-obstacles-and-pathfinding-updates.md

 Ultimately, I went with option one.
 I modified my pathfinding algorithm so it would store all the octants an agent would travel through in an array.
 Within my tick function, I would go through that array and check for any changes in collision of those octants.
 If any were detected, the octant would be re-subdivided.

-Week two of my 6DOF navmesh project has concluded, and I am very excited about my progress!
-This week, I was finally able to see my work in action.

-The objective for this week was to create navmesh modifiers that would mark certain areas as of higher cost, so users could create areas to be avoided in their environments.
-In addition, I wanted to create a basic pathfinding algorithm that utilized my navmesh to navigate around obstacles in order to reach designated goal points.
-However, I decided to start this week by implementing one of the optimization strategies I discussed in my previous post.

-After consulting with my advisor, I realized that ensuring my navmesh was optomized before testing began in a production environment should be a priority.
-I was already encountering issues with speed in a small testing space, which could mean the navmesh wasn't yet usuable in a full project.
-After planning out my tasks for this week, I concluded I had the time to implement one of the three optimization strategies I had identified.

 ![Test](https://i.imgur.com/c1cSXso.png)

 I successfully implemented this system and tested it with my temporary pathfinding algorithm.
-However, the initial tests revealed an issue with my navmesh (EMDASH) Parent octants, after detecting collision but before subdividing themselves further, would mark themselves as "non-navigable."
+However, the initial tests revealed an issue with my navmesh &mdash; parent octants, after detecting collision but before subdividing themselves further, would mark themselves as "non-navigable."
 This could make it so agents couldn't navigate to octants with navigable children, as the octants themselves would be considered inaccessible.

 To resolve this, I replaced my binary "navigable"/"non-navigable" system with an enum that categorized octants as either navigable, non-navigable, or as a parent.
 With this issue resolved, my dynamic obstacle handling was working!